adobe-type-tools/Adobe-CNS1/README.md

 ---
 ## Glyph Tables

 Representative glyphs for CIDs 0 through 19178 are provided in the [*Adobe-CNS1-7.pdf*](https://github.com/adobe-type-tools/Adobe-CNS1/raw/master/Adobe-CNS1-7.pdf) file that is included in this repository, with 500 glyphs shown per page.
-And, for reader convenience, the beginning of each Supplement is clearly marked. *Adobe Ming Std L* (aka, AdobeMingStd-Light or Adobe 明體 Std L), designed by Arphic Technology, and owned by Adobe Systems Incorporated.
+And, for reader convenience, the beginning of each Supplement is clearly marked.
+The typeface used to exemplify each glyph is *Adobe Ming Std L* (aka, AdobeMingStd-Light or Adobe 明體 Std L), designed by Arphic Technology, and owned by Adobe Systems Incorporated.
 The specific font instance is Version 7.000, as reflected in its /CIDFontVersion dictionary entry.

 ---
 ## Changes Since Earlier Versions